CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 ![Use case diagram 3](figs/UseCase3.png)

-### Participating Actor
+### Participating Actor:
 - Manager

 ### Entry conditions:
-- Manager goes to pay employees
+- Manager needs to pay employees
+- Employees have not been paid

 ### Exit conditions:
 - Employees are paid